 - Research methods sequence that provides a robust background and training in social science research concepts and methods

-- A selection of interdisciplinary courses to choose from that can be taken in the School of International Service (SIS), the Department of Public Administration and Policy (DPAP), or in other departments at American University
+- A selection of courses from across disciplines, from the School of International Service (SIS), the Department of Public Administration and Policy (DPAP), or other departments at American University

-- A vast array of elective course options, both in the Department of Justice, Law, and Criminology and in other departments as well.
-There are also opportunities to receive credit for internships that help to develop practical, job-based skills and for independent study projects with experienced professors who are experts in their fields
+- A vast array of elective course options in the Department of Justice, Law, and Criminology and other departments.
+Credit for internships that help to develop practical, job-based skills and for independent study projects with experienced professors who are experts in their fields

 - Practicum course in homeland security, cyber security, policing, or courts/corrections that serves as a capstone to the degree and connects students with a number of different clients in both the public and private sectors

 For more information, please contact the SPA Graduate Admissions Office at 202-885-6230 or firstname.lastname@example.org.

 Please consult SPA’s Tuition and Funding page to gain an understanding of the cost of tuition, student fees, and associated discretionary costs.